 \subsection{Full faithfulness}

 We now embark on the proof of the theorem announced in the introduction.
-We have to prove that the functor $f\mapsto f^*$ is an equivalence, and hence that it is fully faithful and essentially surjective.
+We have to prove that the functor $f\mapsto f^*$ is an equivalence, that is, it is fully faithful and essentially surjective.
 The following proposition takes care of the full faithfulness part.

 \begin{prop} Let $f,g : Y \to X$ be morphisms of schemes with $X$ quasi-separated, and let $\alpha:f^*\Rightarrow g^*$ be a tensor natural transformation.
 Then, $f=g$ and $\alpha=\id$. \end{prop}

 \begin{proof} Both $f=g$ and $\alpha=\id$ can be checked stalkwise on $Y$: They hold if and only if the corresponding statements hold for $f\circ i_y$ and $g\circ i_y$ for all points $y\in Y$, where $i_y:\Spec(\O_{Y,y})\to Y$ is the canonical map.
 As a consequence, we may assume that $Y$ is the spectrum of a local ring $S$.
 Its closed point will be denoted by $y$.